ricosjp/allgebra/README.md

 This output is used to generate the flag `-Xopenmp-target -march=sm_70` in above example.

-With Singurality
+With Singularity
 -----------------
-[Singurality](https://sylabs.io/singularity/) is a container runtime focused on HPC and AI.
+[Singularity](https://sylabs.io/singularity/) is a container runtime focused on HPC and AI.
 Since singularity supports Docker and OCI container images, allgebra containers can be used as it is.

 ```